In my teenage days when I was struggling with acne, I tried different natural therapies to get rid of my acne and green tea was one of them.

 On hindsight, I would have needed 3-6 cups of green tea instead of 2 cups to perhaps see some effect on my acne.
 Perhaps.

-Anyway, the best and fastest way to clear your acne is to use Skinlycious Anti-Acne Bundle.
-A 3 step regime to solve your acne woes once and for all.
-Comes with a 30 Days Money Back Guarantee for the trial size.
+Anyway, the best and fastest way to clear your acne is to use Skinlycious Clear Skin Kit.
+A 3 step routine to solve your acne woes once and for all.
+It has helped me and many others achieve and maintain acne-free skin.
+Comes with a 30 Days Money Back Guarantee for the mini kit.

 1. Yoon JY, Kwon HH, Min SU, Thiboutot DM, Suh DH.